Hays Code: Post-Breen era

 Furthermore, the postwar years saw a gradual, if moderate, liberalization of American culture.
-A boycott by the National Legion of Decency no longer guaranteed a film's commercial failure (to the point several films were no longer condemned by the Legion by the 1950s), and several aspects of the Code had slowly lost their taboo.
+A boycott by the National Legion of Decency no longer guaranteed a film's commercial failure (to the point that several films were no longer condemned by the Legion by the 1950s), and several aspects of the Code had slowly lost their taboo.
 In 1956, areas of the Code were rewritten to accept subjects such as miscegenation, adultery, and prostitution.
-For example, a proposed remake of Anna Christie, a pre-Code film dealing with prostitution, was cancelled by MGM twice, in 1940 and in 1946, as the character Anna was not allowed to be portrayed as a prostitute.
-By 1962, such subject matter was acceptable, and the original film was given a seal of approval.
+For example, a proposed remake of Anna Christie, a pre-Code film dealing with prostitution, was canceled by MGM in 1940 and 1946, as the character Anna was not allowed to be portrayed as a prostitute.
+By 1962, such subject matter was acceptable, and the original film was given a Seal of Approval.

 Two 1956 films, The Bad Seed and Baby Doll, generated great controversy involving the PCA.
-The first dealt with the deaths of children, including that of the "wicked child" protagonist Rhoda at the end, which had been the result of changing the ending from the original novel to abide with the Code's "crime must pay" rule.
+The first dealt with the deaths of children, including that of the "wicked child" protagonist Rhoda at the end, which had been the result of changing the ending from the original novel to abide with the Code's "crime must not pay" rule.
 On the other hand, the second film was vociferously attacked by religious and moral leaders, partly because of its provocative publicity, while the MPAA attracted great criticism for approving a film that ridiculed law enforcement and often used racial epithets.
-However, the Legion's condemnation of the film didn't attract an unified response from religious authorities, some of which considered that other films, including The Ten Commandments (released that same year) had a similar amount and intensity of sensuous content.
+However, the Legion's condemnation of the film did not attract a unified response from religious authorities, some of which considered that other films, including The Ten Commandments (released that same year), had a similar amount and intensity of sensuous content.

+During the 1950s, studios found ways of complying with the Code while circumventing it.
+In 1956, Columbia acquired an art-house distributor which specialized in importing foreign art films, Kingsley Productions, in order to distribute and capitalize on the notoriety of the film And God Created Woman (1956).
+Columbia's agreement with the MPAA forbade it from distributing a film without a Seal of Approval, but the agreement did not specify what a subsidiary could do.
+Thus, exempt from the rules imposed by the Code, subsidiary distributors were utilized and even created by major studios such as Columbia in order to defy and weaken the Code.

+United Artists followed suit and bought art film distributor Lopert Films in 1958, and within a decade all the major studios were distributing foreign art films.